Lecrapouille/gdcef/gdcef/README.md

 ## Environment

 My environment was set as described below.
-Please adapt the below commands to your own environment
+Please adapt the below commands to your own environment:
 ```
 D:\godot-modules                        <= godot installation root (compile godot from here)
 D:\godot-modules\gdcef                  <= gdnative module root (compile the module from here)